 What about the advantages?

 One advantage of the futures is that they present a unique way to invest.
 They are cheap to trade and has high liquidity.
 This makes them a good investment in the short term.
-Another reason why you should consider trading with the future is that you will never have to worry about theft.
+Another reason why you should consider trading with the future is that you will never have to worry about theft and other gold scams.
 This is so because you’ll be trading a paper derivative which is usually a tie to gold.

 However, it is important knowing that the karat amounts may affect the price and the durability of each piece.
 The item is usually weighed in gram and the higher the grams the more expensive it gets.